zaikun/prima-zaikun-pybinding/python/tests/README.md

 These tests are for behavior observed during testing that we want to make sure remains fixed.
 - [x] calling with a method that is not available throws an exception and exits cleanly (i.e. no other warnings or error or hanging of the interpreter) (relates to the test regarding anonymous lambda functions) - test_anonymous_lambda.py::test_anonymous_lambda_unclean_exit
 ## Requirements for ordering a lizard
-This tests calling prima with unexpected options and verifying that it behaves reasonably.
+This tests calling PRIMA with unexpected options and verifying that it behaves reasonably.
 The name comes from an old joke about a QA engineer:

     A QA engineer walks into a bar.
     He orders a beer.
     He orders 2 beers.
     He orders 0 beers, -1 beers, he orders a lizard.
-Satisfied that the bartender is performing his job adequately, he is about to sign off on the release when a customers walks in and asks where the bathroom is.
+    Satisfied that the bartender is performing his job adequately, he prepares to sign off on the release.
+    A customers walks in and asks where the bathroom is.
 The whole bar erupts in flames.

 - [ ] Calling COBYLA without nonlinear constraints results in a warning informing the user they may have selected an inappropriate algorithm
 - [ ] Calling LINCOA without linear or nonlinear constraints results in a warning informing the user they may have selected an inappropriate algorithm